Multivariate type G Mat\'ern stochastic partial differential equation random fields: Gradients of the log-likelihood

 Finally, the expression for the gradient of the parameters for the distribution of $\mv{v}$ depends on which distribution that is used.
-The following example gives the results for the NIG processes. \begin{example} For the NIG processes in Section~\ref{sec:nig}, the gradient of the likelihood with respect to the parameter $\nignu$ in the type-G$_1$ and type-G$_3$ cases is
+The following example gives the results for the NIG processes. \begin{example} For the NIG processes in Section \ref{sec:nig}, the gradient of the likelihood with respect to the parameter $\nignu$ in the type G$_1$ and type G$_3$ cases is